unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Invoking-the-Application's-`main`-Method.md

 int main(void);
 ```

-1. The first definition simply indicates that the parameters may be unused within the function body, i.e. no command-line arguments _may_ be passed as the application makes no use of them.
+1. The first definition simply indicates that the parameters may be unused within the function body, i.e. no command-line arguments _may_ be passed as the application makes no use of them
-1. The second is probably more familiar, with explicit use of command-line arguments.
+1. The second is probably more familiar, with explicit use of command-line arguments
-1. Lastly, the third definition explicitly forgoes the use command-line arguments.
+1. Lastly, the third definition explicitly forgoes the use command-line arguments

 There are two ways to invoke the functionality of the application being ported to Unikraft.

-#### Do Nothing and Let `main` be Invoked Automatically
+#### Do nothing and let `main` be invoked automatically

 If the application has a relatively simple `main` method with one of the prototypes defined above, we could simply leave it and it will be automatically invoked since it represents the only symbol named `main` in the final binary.
-This requires the file to be recognised and compiled however, which is done by simply adding the file with the `main` method to the Unikraft port of the library's `Makefile.uk` as a new `_SRC-y` entry.
+This requires the file to be recognized and compiled, however, which is done by simply adding the file with the `main` method to the Unikraft port of the library's `Makefile.uk` as a new `_SRC-y` entry.

 For `iperf3`, this is done by compiling in `main.c` which contains the `main` method: